qutip/qutip/doc/guide/guide-dynamics.rst

 For non-unitary evolution of a quantum systems, i.e., evolution that includes incoherent processes such as relaxation and dephasing, it is common to use master equations.
-In QuTiP, the same function (*odesolve*) is used for evolution both according to the Schrödinger equation and to the master equation, even though these two equations of motion are very different.
+In QuTiP, the same function (:func:`qutip.odesolve`) is used for evolution both according to the Schrödinger equation and to the master equation, even though these two equations of motion are very different.
 The *odesolve* function automatically determines if it is sufficient to use the Schrödinger